Freight Shipping from Columbus to Portland

 How much does it cost to ship freight from Columbus to Portland?

-Full truckload (FTL) rates from Columbus, OH to Portland, OR currently range from $5,670-$6,988 for a standard dry van load over the 2,637-mile route.
+Full truckload (FTL) rates from Columbus, OH to Portland, OR currently range $5,670-$6,988 (roughly $2.15-$2.67 per mile over 2,637 miles).
 LTL shipments typically cost $1,650-$2,641 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Columbus to Portland?